Lazare Carnot: Retirement and legacy

 In 1803 Carnot produced his Géométrie de position.
 This work deals with projective rather than descriptive geometry.

 Carnot is responsible for initiating the use of cross-ratios:

-"He was the first to introduce the cross (anharmonic) ratio of four points of a line taking account of its sign, thereby sharpening Pappus' concept.
+"He was the first to introduce the cross (anharmonic) ratio of four points of a line taking account of its sign, thereby sharpening Pappus's concept.
 He then proved that this ratio is invariant for the four points obtained by cutting four lines of a pencil of lines with different secants.
 In this way, he established the harmonic properties of the complete quadrilateral."
 This approach to geometry was used by Karl von Staudt four decades later to set a new foundation to mathematics.

-The Borda–Carnot equation in fluid dynamics and several theorems in geometry are named after him: one that describes a property of the incircle and the circumcircle of triangle, one that describes a relation between triangles and conic sections and one that describes a property of certain perpendiculars on triangle sides.
+The Borda–Carnot equation in fluid dynamics and several theorems in geometry are named after him: one that describes a property of the incircle and the circumcircle of a triangle, one that describes a relation between triangles and conic sections and one that describes a property of certain perpendiculars on triangle sides.

 Published in 1810 under the title "Traité de la Défense des Places Fortes", his ideas on fortification were further developed in the third edition which was published in 1812.
 An English translation, "A Treatise on the Defence of Fortified Places" was published in 1814.
 Although few of his proposals were accepted by mainstream engineers, the Carnot wall, a detached wall at the foot of the escarp, became a common feature in fortifications built in the mid-19th century.

 He lived in Warsaw, Congress Poland, and then moved to the Kingdom of Prussia, where he died in the city of Magdeburg.
-Carnot's remains were interred at the Panthéon in 1889, at the same time as those of Théophile Corret de la Tour d'Auvergne, Jean-Baptiste Baudin, and François Séverin Marceau-Desgraviers.
+Carnot's remains were interred at the Panthéon in 1889, at the same time as those of Théophile Corret de la Tour d'Auvergne, Jean-Baptiste Baudin and François Séverin Marceau-Desgraviers.

 Carnot survived all the phases of the French Revolution, from its beginnings in 1789 until the fall of Napoleon in 1815.
 On the social and political front, Carnot was the author of many reforms sought to improve the country.
 One of these was the proposal for compulsory public education for all citizens.
 He also penned a proposal for the new Constitution which included the "Declaration of the Duties of the Citizens" that held that there should be not only education but military service for all citizens of France between the ages of twenty and twenty-five.
-These proposals were in accordance with the Revolutionaries' thinking at the time, which held that men and women should be honored through ability and intelligence rather than through birthright, even though Carnot himself was nobly born.